matthewboman/myhike/README.md

         but I also haven't tried to fix it yet).

       - Database different/better: (how) would a relational database or GraphQL simplify shit?

+      - Fix errors in error handling

+      - Build more intuitive and user-friendly photo-uploading component

+      - Link map to search results

+      - Link search results to Redux state so app doesn't need to be refreshed

+      - Expand list of notable characteristics

       - Mobile routing and rewriting the Map/Container files.